 Where to next?

 This became a very interesting discussion at our Friday night planning session – let’s call it a planning session for the sake of decorum.

 We had planned to go to Iran for our May lunch, but Liam’s birthday is in May, so it’ll be his choice.

-He loves the English Lions’ theme song (I think that is rugby), so wants to go to England for lunch in his birthday month.
+He loves the English Lions’ song (which is about the World Cup soccer), so wants to go to England for lunch in his birthday month.
 United Kingdom, here we come.
 We’ll have to make sure that we have a specific Welsh, Scottish and Irish dish as well.
 We’ll have to have leeks for Wales, something with potatoes for Northern Ireland, and not haggis for Scotland, and not mushy peas for England.

 At least the music will be great.
 I can listen to the Beatles for days on end.
 I’ll be in heaven!

 Lani chose France as her next country, which didn’t really inspire me until I looked through Lauren’s French cook book.
 What was I thinking!
 French onion soup, prawns in garlic butter, croquembouche – so, so much yummy food.

 Elysia has chosen Norway as her next country – looks like more pickled herrings coming up.

 Lauren has chosen Korea, and Will has chosen Hungary.

 Goddam, but I love doing this!